 Osteoarthritis is a degenerative joint disease, in which the tissues in the joint break down over time.

-Our fellowship-trained orthopaedic surgeon team provide a comprehensive approach combining cutting-edge techniques with compassionate and personalized care to ensure the best possible outcomes for our patients.
+Our fellowship-trained orthopedic surgeon team provide a comprehensive approach combining cutting-edge techniques with compassionate and personalized care to ensure the best possible outcomes for our patients.
 Whether you’re struggling with chronic pain, injury, or degenerative conditions, we’re here to guide you toward a future of strength, flexibility, and vitality for an enhanced quality of life.

 Carpal tunnel syndrome occurs when pressure on the median nerve in your wrist leads to numbness, tingling, and weakness in your hand.
 The median nerve controls movement and feeling in your thumb and first three fingers.
 Surgery involves releasing a ligament to relieve pressure on the nerve.